Did you know? You can go to any day’s “This Day in History” page by simply entering the month and date after www.begintoinvest.com/

 Read(s) of the Day

-Wells Fargo has an extensive archive of the company’s Annual reports back to 1967 on their website:
+Wells Fargo used to maintain an extensive archive of the company’s Annual reports back to 1967 on their website.
+Now, only more recent ones seem to be available unfortunately.
+They are redoing their site, and I hope the historic ones will return there.

 Today’s annual reports for Wells Fargo don’t strike me as that interesting.
 But it is always fun to look back 50 years ago, before Wells Fargo was a dominate player in the industry and see what they were doing right.
 There is also some interesting comments about high inflation in the late 70’s and early 80’s and loan practices in the early 90’s.